-- Prepare a full and comprehensive consultation document that explains the programme and the options for consultation in clear plain English. - Prepare a summary of this consultation document for people who are not able, or do not want, to read the full consultation document - Translate the summary consultation documents into key community languages on demand, explaining that more information is available if people want it on request. - Prepare text rich and plain text versions of all of the consultation documents for people with sensory disabilities to download. - Ensure that drafts of the full consultation documents and questions for consultations are shared with the following groups: - CCG Governing Body - Health Scrutiny Committees from Cambridgeshire, Peterborough, Northamptonshire, and Hertfordshire - The CCG Patient Reference Group (PRG) - Healthwatch organisations from Cambridgeshire, Peterborough, Northamptonshire, and Hertfordshire - Action on Hearing Loss - Cambridgeshire Hearing Help (formerly CAMTAD) - Hinchingbrooke Audiology - Addenbrooke's Audiology - InHealth - Ensure that the final consultation document reflects feedback from these groups. - Plan a series of public meeting in accessible venues across the whole CCG area. - Publicise these meetings within the consultation documents.
+- Prepare a full and comprehensive consultation document that explains the programme and the options for consultation in clear plain English. - Prepare a summary of this consultation document for people who are not able, or do not want, to able to read the full consultation document. - Translate the summary consultation documents into key community languages when required, explaining that more information is available if people want it. - Prepare text rich and plain text versions of all of the consultation documents for people with sensory disabilities to download. - Ensure that drafts of the full consultation documents and questions for consultations are shared with the following groups: - CCG Governing Body - Health Scrutiny Committees from Cambridgeshire, Peterborough, Northamptonshire, Hertfordshire and Norfolk. - The CCG Patient Reference Group (PRG) - Healthwatch organisations from Cambridgeshire, Peterborough, Northamptonshire, Hertfordshire and Norfolk. - Ensure that the final consultation document reflects feedback from these groups. - Ensure that we provide materials for different audiences and how much they want to engage, including briefings for stakeholders, leaflets and infographics and messaging for social media. - Plan public meetings in accessible venues in the CCG area. - Publicise these meetings within the consultation documents in good time in advance of meetings.

-Consultation
+Consultation and engagement